 Why Bitcoin-Related Stocks Are Trading Lower Today

-Shares of several bitcoin-related stocks such as Marathon Digital Holdings, Inc. (NASDAQ: MARA), Riot Blockchain, Inc. (NASDAQ: RIOT) and Canaan Inc. (NASDAQ: CAN) are trading lower after Tesla Inc. (NASDAQ: TSLA) announced it will suspend accepting bitcoin as payment.
+Shares of several bitcoin-related stocks such as Marathon Digital Holdings, Inc. (NASDAQ: MARA), Riot Blockchain, Inc. (NASDAQ: RIOT) and Canaan Inc. (NASDAQ: CAN) are trading lower amid a decrease in the price of Bitcoin.

 Marathon Digital Holdings focuses on mining digital assets and owns crypto-currency mining machines.